kevgleeson78/Mobile-Apps-3-Project/README.md

 # Mobile-Apps-3-Project
-A space shooter game for  4th year mobile apps module
+A space shooter game for  4th year mobile apps module.
+Developed with unity